Four Loom Weaver: A Four Loom Weaver

-A Four Loom weaver is power loom weaver using four Lancashire Looms in a Lancashire weaving shed.
-They probably would be Horrocks, or Howard & Bullough.
-The rewrite of four loom weaver refers to the years of the Lancashire Cotton Famine, when the weaver was totally dependent on his income from the millowner- unlike the handloom weaver who would probably have a vegetable patch and a few chickens.
+The title "A Four Loom Weaver" refers to a power loom worker using four Lancashire Looms (produced either by Horrocks or Howard & Bullough) in a Lancashire weaving shed.
+The rewritten lyrics for this song refer to the years of the Lancashire Cotton Famine (1861-1865), during which time weavers were totally dependent on mill owners for their income, unlike handloom weavers, who would probably have had a vegetable patch and a few chickens.
 The Cotton Famine was caused by the cotton trade being interrupted by the American Civil War.
-The Lancashire man- three generations in the mill could not comprehend how the cotton stopped, and still had the quaint belief that the great man (PM perhaps) only needed to tell the shipowners to bring in some more cotton.
+A Lancashire man three generations in the mill could not comprehend how the cotton stopped coming in, and still had the quaint belief that the great man (the prime minister, perhaps) only needed to tell the shipowners to bring in some more cotton.

-Many Lancashire folk, can give personal testimony of relative having worked in such a role.
+Many Lancashire folk can give personal testimony of relative having worked in such a role.

 My maternal grandmother was a four loom cotton weaver until the mill, where she worked, in Rawtenstall, Lancashire, was closed and relocated to India in the 1920s approx. Mill workers worked their way up to four looms which were rented from the mill.
 Four was the maximum so my nan told me, so a four loom weaver was an indication of the level of attainment in the industry.
 So I think the title is probably correct and not a corruption of a poor loom weaver.